 Mr. Feldt was an adjunct professor at the University of South Carolina for college credit in karate and self-defense.
-Samurai Karate Studio has been recognized as a leader in martial arts instruction by being honored with the Best of Columbia Award for 5 consecutive years in a row.
+Samurai Karate Studio has been recognized as a leader in martial arts instruction by being honored with the Best of Columbia Award for martial arts instruction for 8 consecutive years in a row.

 Sensei Feldt has been a guest speaker in the Richland 2 School District covering school talks on stranger danger, anti-bullying strategies, kindness, and making good choices.
 He is available for both private and corporate self-defense seminars

 Samurai Karate Studio is also a proud member of MAAB, Martial Artists Against Bullying, a nationwide program made